Alpaca-Studio/UnitySysAPI/README.md

 ##### Version: v1.0.5 | Requirements: Unity5+

 ## About
 The **_Sys API_** is essentially an API layer for the _UnityEngine_.
-The Sys API adds an array of new methods as well as alternatives some older ones.
-The _Sys_ class lies within the _UnityEngine_ namespace, so it will already be imported into your scripts.
-You could also choose to import the Sys class via `using UnityEngine.Sys;` in C#, or `import UnityEngine.Sys;` in Javascript.
+The UnitySysAPI provides developers to program common Unity methods quicker and efficently.
+Also it expands options for some basic operations.
 For example, saving a screenshot via `Application.CaptureScreenshot(“Screenshot.png”)` works pretty well and is very easy to use.
 However if you wanna dictate where you save that screenshot, you will have to jump through a few hoops.
 But with the Sys API you can simply use:
 ```Sys.CaptureScreenshot(this, “Path/To/Screenshot.png”);```
 And the Sys API will handle all of the texture encoding and file saving.
 Continue to _Using the Sys API_ to get started.